To view associated reagents, ancillaries and bulks, please visit the Roche Tissue Diagnostics reagent catalog.

-VENTANA PD L1 (SP142) Assay is a qualitative immunohistochemical assay using rabbit monoclonal anti-PD L1 clone SP142 intended for use in the assessment of the programmed death-ligand 1 (PD-L1) protein in tumor cells and tumor-infiltrating immune cells in the formalin-fixed, paraffin-embedded (FFPE) tissues indicated below stained with OptiView DAB IHC Detection Kit and OptiView Amplification Kit on a VENTANA BenchMark ULTRA instrument.
+VENTANA PD-L1 (SP142) Assay is intended for the immunohistochemical assessment of the programmed death ligand 1 (PD-L1) protein in tumor cells and tumor-infiltrating immune cells in the formalin-fixed, paraffin-embedded (FFPE) tissues indicated below stained with OptiView DAB IHC Detection Kit and OptiView Amplification Kit on a VENTANA BenchMark IHC/ISH instrument.

 This product is intended for in vitro diagnostic (IVD) use.